trungmac07/Llama_2_Science_Answer/README.md

 - **Data preprocessing:** Data for training need to be preprocessed to be associated with Llama 2 input format.
 - **Quantization:** Convert the floating-point weights into fixed-point integers.
 By that ways, we can reduce the memory footprint and computational requirements of the model, making it more efficient for deployment on hardware with limited resources.
 - **LoRA technique:** LoRA technique helps accelerate the fine-tuning process without losing accuracy.
-- **Fine tune:** Fine tune Llama 2 with a specific task: Answer scientific question in many subjects like physics, chemistry, and biology.
+- **Fine-tune:** Fine-tune Llama 2 with a specific task: Answer scientific question in many subjects like physics, chemistry, and biology.

 ## Clone the repository
    ```sh